 For example, people who are getting voluntary family planning information, education and services may also need other types of healthcare like HIV testing and treatment, cervical cancer screening, infertility support or delivering maternal health services in humanitarian settings.
 Our integrated approach also covers work on sexual and gender based violence like rape, female genital mutilation and early and forced marriage.

-As a global SRH service delivery organization, IPPF has been partnering with USAID, the largest global voluntary FP donor for decades to increase access to reproductive health services.
+As a global sexual and reproductive health service delivery organization, IPPF has been partnering with USAID, the largest global voluntary family planning donor for decades to increase access to reproductive health services.

-Currently, millions of men and women in the poorest and hardest to reach communities are accessing SRH services due to USAID support.
+Currently, millions of men and women in the poorest and hardest to reach communities are accessing sexual and reproductive health services due to USAID support.
 Should the GGR be reinstated, many of these people will no longer have access to essential reproductive health services.

 WANT TO GET INVOLVED?

 Uganda: Using innovative methods to expand contraceptive choice